Australian Aboriginal Progressive Association: J. Johnstone

 J. Johnstone was the vice-president of the AAPA.
 Johnstone came from a family who, in 1882, settled the Wingham reserve and had it removed from them in 1921.
-Johnstone was similarly in a later Aborigines Association under leadership of Bill Ferguson.
+Johnstone was similarly in the Aborigines Progressive Association, under the leadership of William Ferguson.

 James Linwood

-James Linwood was another member of the AAPA and similarly lost his 20 acres of land in 1924 after the land revocation.
-Linwood, as a valued public speaker, was the first of many to address the members of the AAPA at their first meeting in 1925, which held more than 500 Indigenous Australians.
-The conference was held in Surry Hills, Sydney and caught the attention of the public, the news and authorities.
+James Linwood also lost his 20 acres of land in 1924 after the land revocation.
+Linwood, as a valued public speaker, was the first of many to address the members of the AAPA at their first conference in 1925.

 Joe Anderson

-Similarly, members of AAPA, Joe Anderson and his brothers lost their land in 1924 in the Burragorang valley.
-Forcing the family to relocate to Sydney and leave their homeland.
-This was Andersons motivation to become an activist for AAPA.
-Anderson wrote speeches and rallied with the AAPA to demand for equality around Sydney during the 1920s.
+Members Joe Anderson and his brothers lost their land in 1924 in the Burragorang valley, forcing the family to relocate to Sydney and leave their homeland.
+This was Anderson's motivation to become an activist for AAPA.
+Anderson wrote speeches and rallied with the AAPA to demand equality.